 Are some people more vulnerable to elder abuse than others?

 Some medical issues can make an older adult more vulnerable to abuse, including social isolation and mental impairment.
-For instance, dementia or Alzheimer’s disease can be included in this list.
-The National Council on Aging (NCOA) states that some recent studies show that nearly half of those with dementia experienced abuse or neglect.
-The NCOA further reports that interpersonal violence occurs at somewhat higher rates among adults that have disabilities, which is rather unsettling.
+For instance, this list could include dementia or Alzheimer’s disease.
+The National Council on Aging (NCOA) states that some recent studies show nearly half of those with dementia experienced abuse or neglect.
+The NCOA further reports that interpersonal violence occurs at somewhat higher rates among adults with disabilities, which is rather unsettling.

 How can someone report elder abuse?

 It is recommended to call 911 if an older adult is in immediate danger.
-If anyone suspects that an older adult is being mistreated, they should contact a local Adult Protective Services office, a long-term care ombudsman or the police.
+If anyone suspects that an older adult is being mistreated, they should contact a local Adult Protective Services office, a long-term care ombudsman, or the police.
 For further information on various scenarios and ways to get help in elder abuse situations, contact the NCEA.
-Or you can go to the Eldercare Locator website, which was created by the U.S. Administration on Aging to connect the public to services for older adults.
-They can be reached at 1-800-677-1116.
+Or you can go to the Eldercare Locator website, which the U.S. Administration on Aging created to connect the public to services for older adults.
+You can reach them at 1-800-677-1116.

-Oklahoma City nursing home abuse attorney Ed Abel and his team at the Abel Law Firm are dedicated to protecting senior citizens’ rights.
+Oklahoma City nursing home abuse attorney Ed Abel and his team at Abel Law Firm are dedicated to protecting senior citizens’ rights.
+If someone you love was the victim of abuse in their nursing home, do not hesitate to reach out to us for a free consultation.
 To discuss your grounds for legal action, contact us at (405) 239-7046.